Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Final bits of the Banking app numbers section finished today, AND I fixed both the sort button bug and the transfer money bug; what a relief!!
+**Today's Progress:** Final bits of the Banking app numbers section finished today, AND I fixed both the sort button bug and the transfer money bug; what a relief!!

 **Thoughts:** OK, so I'm the biggest dickhead ever: I spent a good hour or two trying to work out why my sort button was bugging out and causing all of my transactions to disappear from the transactions movements list, so I stepped through it with the debugger (thinking to myself, "_fuck, how am I going to fix this.._") and came to the realisation that......it was just a typo.
 LOL.
 Literally: